rhasspy/dataset-voice-nathalie/README.md

-# Voice Dataset (kerstin)
+# Voice Dataset (nathalie)

-High quality recording of phonetically diverse prompts by a native female German speaker.
+High quality recording of phonetically diverse prompts by a native female Dutch speaker.

 Original audio is available in the `audio` directory (`.webm`).
 Trimmed/cleaned audio is available in the `verified` directory (`.flac`).

 ## Dataset

-* Utterances: 1,374
+* Utterances: 1,131
 * Transcriptions: yes (see metadata.csv)

 ## Recording Details